Quilting for Beginners – This is by far the easiest quilt you will ever make

-We recommend that you watch the video above first before going through the written instructions.
+We highly recommend that you watch the video above first before going through the written instructions.

 There is no hard and fast rule for cutting the strips.

 We cut the strips the width of the fabric.
-So essentially each strip would measure approximately 42″ in length.
+So essentially each strip measures approximately 42″ in length.

 - Lay your strips out and decide how you want the finished quilt to look.

 - Stack your strips so that they are in order.

 - Take the first two strips and lay them down with right sides together.

 - Sew them together with a ¼” seam.